wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 ## Color scheme

-You should use the "Dark Ocean" scheme from [Base16](http://chriskempson.github.com/base16).
+You should use the "Default Dark" scheme from [Base16](http://chriskempson.com/projects/base16/).
 Under extremely bright ambient conditions, you may switch to "Light Ocean" or "Light Grayscale".
 Other color schemes are factual errors and should be erased.

 ## Operating systems

-OS X is the best desktop operating system.
+macOS is the best desktop operating system.
 It is permitted to install Windows only for playing games.
 You may install Linux only if your employer forces you to use a non-Apple laptop.
 (Oh, that reminds me: it is a logical fallacy to buy a non-Apple laptop.)

 For mobile, [iOS](http://www.apple.com/ios/) is the only logical choice (all other choices are illogical, especially Android).
 Note the corollary here, which is that [the iPhone](http://www.apple.com/iphone/) itself is the only logical choice of mobile phone.